jckkrr/AusVotes2022_TPPanalysis/README.md

 ###### KEYWORDS: linear regression; relational algebra; psephology; r

 After three terms in office, Australia's conservative Liberal-National Coalition  (LNP) suffered a humiliating defeat at the May 2022 poll, and one that may be terminal for the major Coalition partner.
 Yet the return to office of Labor (ALP) was not on the back of uniform swings around the country.

-This analysis, carried out as part of research for a major national think-tank, looks at correlating factors that explain why Labor won and lost votes.
+This analysis - carried out as part of a report for a major national think-tank - looks at correlating factors that explain why Labor won and lost votes where it did.

 The results are intriguing.